Title IX/Sexual Harassment

 Timeframe

-Unless there is good cause for temporary delay(s) or limited extension(s), the College will promptly conclude aspects of the Grievance Process within the following timeframes:
+Unless there is good cause for temporary delay(s) or limited extension(s), the University will promptly conclude aspects of the Grievance Process within the following timeframes:

 1. The Formal Resolution Process, including the investigation, hearing, and finding of responsibility but excluding time spent on informal processes or appeal, will be concluded within 90 business days of the complaint or formal complaint being filed.